On the Mysteries of MAX NAE-SAT: Introduction

 \subsection{Our Results}

 Our first and main result is that under UGC, there is \emph{no} $\frac{7}{8}$-approximation algorithm for MAX NAE-SAT.
-The problem for MAX SAT is still open.
+The question for MAX SAT is still open.
 Furthermore, assuming UGC, no polynomial time algorithm can achieve a ratio of more than $\frac{3(\sqrt{21}-4)}{2}\approx 0.8739$ even for \emph{almost satisfiable} instances of MAX NAE-$\{3,5\}$-SAT, i.e., instances of MAX NAE-SAT in which all clauses are of size~$3$ or~$5$, and there is an assignment that satisfies a $1-\varepsilon$ (weighted) fraction of all the clauses, for an arbitrarily small $\varepsilon>0$.
-We obtain the result by explicitly constructing instances of MAX NAE-$\{3,5\}$-SAT that exhibit an integrality ratio of $\frac{3(\sqrt{21}-4)}{2}\approx 0.8739$.
-The result then follows from Raghavendra's result \cite{R08,R09}.
+We obtain the result by explicitly constructing instances of MAX NAE-$\{3,5\}$-SAT that exhibit an integrality ratio of $\frac{3(\sqrt{21}-4)}{2}\approx 0.8739$ for the Basic SDP relaxation (see Section~\ref{S-basic}).
+The result then follows from Raghavendra's result \cite{R08,R09}. \begin{theorem} For all $\eps > 0$, it is UG-hard to distinguish instances of MAX NAE-$\{3,5\}$-SAT which are $(1-\eps)$-satisfiable from instances which are not $\left(\frac{3(\sqrt{21}-4)}{2} + \eps\right)$-satisfiable.
+The result holds even when there's no negated literal in the instances. \end{theorem}

 Our second result is an optimal approximation algorithm for MAX NAE-$\{3\}$-SAT, assuming UGC.
 The approximation ratio of this algorithm is $\approx 0.9089$, slightly improving on the previous approximation ratio of $\approx 0.90871$ for MAX NAE-$\{3\}$-SAT~\cite{Zwick99a}.
-This means that the optimal approximation ratios of MAX NAE-$\{k\}$-SAT, for every $k\ge 2$, are now known see Table~\ref{T-NAE-k}.
+This means that the optimal approximation ratios of MAX NAE-$\{k\}$-SAT, for every $k\ge 2$, are now known (see Table~\ref{T-NAE-k}).
 The rounding function used by the optimal MAX NAE-$\{3\}$-SAT algorithm is the solution of an \emph{integral equation}.
 The integral equation is obtained using a \emph{Calculus of Variations} approach.
 The integral equation does not seem to have a closed-form solution, but the optimal rounding function can be approximated to any desired accuracy.
 We show that this can be done by solving a system of linear equations.

-A similar integral equation can be used to characterize the optimal rounding function for MAX CUT with a given completeness, giving an alternative description of the optimal rounding functions that are described by O'Donnell and Wu \cite{OW08}.
+A similar integral equation can be used to characterize the optimal rounding function for MAX CUT with a given completeness, giving an alternative description of the optimal rounding functions that are described by O'Donnell and Wu \cite{OW08}. \begin{theorem} There is an explicit integral equation defining an SDP rounding function of MAX NAE-$\{3\}$-SAT which achieves an approximation ratio of $\approx 0.9089$.
+Furthermore, the obtained approximation algorithm is optimal, assuming UGC. \end{theorem}